StackVista/stackstate-docs/develop/reference/scripting/streaming-script-result.md

 ## Collecting results

 The `StreamingScriptResult` can be returned from a script, after which the script runtime will take care of collecting the results.
-This is the preferred way of using the `StreamingScriptResult` because it allows StackState to process data incrementally with constant memory.
+This is the preferred way of using the `StreamingScriptResult` because it allows Rancher Observability to process data incrementally with constant memory.
 In exceptional cases, it can be useful to actually run a stream, such that all results are accessible.
 This can be achieved with the `collectStream` function.

 {% hint style="warning" %}
 Be careful collecting data from a stream with higher limits.
 This can cause memory pressure and the script to fail.
 It's always best not to collect the data and process the data in a streaming fashion.